0WN463/wellspring/README.md

 ## Goal
 To archive the knowledge such that:
 * it is easily accessible and shareable
-* explanations are demonstrated in an interactive fashion, through the use of Jupyter Notebooks.
+* explanations are demonstrated in an interactive fashion, through the use of Jupyter notebooks.

 ## Acknowledgement
 All information produced in this repository are adapted from various modules provided by National University of Singapore.